make-all/tuya-local/README.md

 that connect to WiFi using a gateway, such devices are not yet supported.

+Note that most Tuya devices seem to support only one local connection.
+If you have connection issues when using this integration, ensure that other integrations offering local Tuya connections are not configured to use the same device, mobile applications on devices on the local network are closed, and no other software is trying to connect locally to your Tuya devices.

 Using this integration does not stop your devices from sending status to the Tuya cloud, so this should not be seen as a security measure, rather it improves speed and reliability by using local connections,